gozdemadendere/My_Portfolio_Projects/MS Excel Interactive Dashboard/README.md

 Key Insights:
 - June, October and December have more sales
-- In terms of sales across the country, the UK, US and India recorded very high sales and profits.
+- According to the country-based comparison, the UK, US and India recorded very high sales and profits.
 - Categorically, "Chocolate Chip" cookies had amazing sales this year.

 Recommendations :